 Glasgow’s inhabitants are happier with their city’s sports and fitness facilities than any others in our analysis.
 In one survey, 39% of respondents said they were “very satisfied” with Glasgow’s facilities.
 The city also ranks number two for local satisfaction with the arts life, thanks to venues like the Royal Concert Hall, Centre for Contemporary Arts, and the legendary King Tut’s Wah Wah Hut gig venue.

-Our research is backed-up by the city’s student retention rate.
+Our research is backed up by the city’s student retention rate.
 A healthy 51% of Glasgow’s graduates stay on to work in the city, according to Liberty Living, a provider of student housing.
 This is the highest retention rate of any UK city.

-With low unemployment, an average wage of €1989 per month and a one-bedroom apartment costing just under €700, Glasgow is a great place to get a start while the ink is still drying on your diploma.
+With low unemployment, an average wage of €1989 per month, and a one-bedroom apartment costing just under €700, Glasgow is a great place to get a start while the ink is still drying on your diploma.

 Which type of European city is best for graduates?

 Many of the best destinations for new graduates are Europe’s capital and second-tier cities.
-Most are in Western Europe, but the east offers some exciting alternatives thanks to the low cost of living and moderate-to-good GDP growth.
+Most are in Western Europe, but the least offers some exciting alternatives thanks to the low cost of living and moderate-to-good GDP growth.
 Prague, Sofia, Zagreb, and Kraków all made it into our top 15.

 London, Paris, and Rome may be great tourist destinations thanks to their buzz and cultural life, but they rank towards the bottom of our list due to high rents and cost of living.
 In fact, France and Italy don’t have any cities in our list.
 Germany is home to three top 15 cities, the most of any country, thanks to its healthy economy, lively cultural scenes, and emphasis on healthy living.